 Even though this chart is a little outdated (it’s from early 2011), it definitely offers some valuable criteria to guide our efforts in building brand signals.

-In one of my posts on The Content Marketing Institute website, I also pointed out some of the main categories that comprise brand signals:
+In one of our posts on The Content Marketing Institute website, we also pointed out some of the main categories that comprise brand signals:

 - Mentions on the web (e.g., references to your brand on big-name publications)